-6.6 Web Page Interface
+6.4 Web Page Interface

-The DCX S Power Supply web page interface provides access, via Ethernet connection, to power supply information, diagnostics, and configuration web pages.
+The DCX V Power Supply web page interface provides access, via Ethernet connection, to power supply information, diagnostics, and configuration web pages.
 Communication can be established point-to-point or through a local area network.

-6.6.1 System Requirements
+6.4.1 System Requirements

-To connect to the DCX Web Page Interface you will need a PC running a Windows^{®1} operating system with a Chrome3 or Edge^{®1} web browser software.
+To connect to the DCX WebPage Interface you will need a PC running a Windows^{®1} operating system with a Microsoft Edge^{®1} or a Google Chrome^{TM3} web browser software.

-6.6.2 Connecting to the Web Page Interface
+6.4.2 Connecting to the Web Page Interface

-NOTICE 6 The DCX Power Supply is not compatible with network scanning software.
+NOTICE 1 The DCX Power Supply is not compatible with network scanning software.
 If your local network uses these types of programs, the DCX Power Supply IP address must be placed in an exclusion list.

-NOTICE A shielded Ethernet cable should be used to connect to the DCX Power Supply Web Page Interface to prevent possible EMI (Electromagnetic Interference) issues.
+NOTICE 1 A shielded Ethernet cable should be used to connect to the DCX Power Supply Web Page Interface to prevent possible EMI (Electromagnetic Interference) issues.

-6.6.2.1 Point to Point Connection (Windows Vista and Windows 7)
+6.4.2.1 Point to Point Connection (Windows Vista and Windows 7)

-To connect directly to the DCX Power Supply Web Page Interface using a PC with Windows Vista^{®2} or Windows 7^{®2} operating system, complete the following steps:
+To connect directly to the DCX Power Supply Web Page Interface using a PC with Windows Vista^{® 2} or Windows 7^{® 1} operating system, complete the following steps:

 - 1. Connect the power supply to a computer via the Ethernet port. - 2.
 Turn on the power supply. - 3.
 On your PC, click on the Windows logo on the task bar and select Control Panel. - 4.
-Select View Large I cons on the top right corner. - 5.
+Select View Large Icons on the top right corner. - 5.
 Select Network and Sharing Center.

-$^{1. \}quad \text{Windows, and Microsoft Edge are registered trademarks of Microsoft Corporation}.$
+^{1.} Windows, and Microsoft Edge are registered trademarks of Microsoft Corporation.